Conformal welding of quantum disks and multiple SLE: the non-simple case: Introduction

 In Proposition~\ref{prop:weld:segment}, we prove the analog of~\cite[Theorem 1.15]{DMS14} for $\Md_2(2-\frac{\gamma^2}{2})$ and segments of forested lines.
 Following this weaker notion of uniqueness, we define the conformal welding of forested lines or segments of forested lines to be this procedure of gluing them together to get a quantum wedge or quantum disk decorated by $\SLE_\kappa(\frac{\kappa}{2}-4;\frac{\kappa}{2}-4)$ curves.

 The conformal welding operation discussed as above naturally extends to generalized quantum surfaces.
 Let $\mathcal{M}^1, \mathcal{M}^2$ be measures on the space of generalized quantum surfaces with boundary marked points.
-For $i=1,2$, fix some boundary arcs $e_1, e_2$ such that $e_i$ are boundary arcs of finite generalized quantum length on samples from $\mathcal{M}^i$, and define the measure $\mathcal{M}^i(\ell_i)$ via the disintegration

-over the generalized quantum lengths of $e_i$.
+For $i=1,2$, fix some boundary arcs $e_1, e_2$ such that $e_i$ are boundary arcs of finite generalized quantum length on samples from $\mathcal{M}^i$, and define the measure $\mathcal{M}^i(\ell_i)$ via the disintegration \eqb \mathcal{M}^i = \int_0^\infty \mathcal{M}^i(\ell_i)d\ell_i\eqe over the generalized quantum lengths of $e_i$.
 For $\ell>0$, given a pair of surfaces sampled from the product measure $\mathcal{M}^1(\ell)\times \mathcal{M}^2(\ell)$, we can first weld the forested line segments of $e_1$ and $e_2$ together according to the generalized quantum length to get an $\SLE_\kappa(\frac{\kappa}{2}-4;\frac{\kappa}{2}-4)$-decorated quantum disk $\cD$, and then weld $\cD$ to the remaining parts of $\mathcal{M}^1$ and $\mathcal{M}^2$ by the conformal welding of classical quantum surfaces.
 This yields a single surface decorated with an interface from the gluing.
 We write $\text{Weld}( \mathcal{M}^1(\ell), \mathcal{M}^2(\ell))$ for the law of the resulting curve-decorated surface, and let be the welding of $\mathcal{M}^1, \mathcal{M}^2$ along the boundary arcs $e_1$ and $e_2$.
-The case where both $e_1$ and $e_2$ have infinite generalized quantum length can be treated analogously.
-By induction, this definition extends to the welding of multiple generalized quantum surfaces, where we first specify some pairs of boundary arcs on the quantum surfaces, and then identify each pair of arcs according to the generalized quantum length.
+The case where both $e_1$ and $e_2$ have infinite generalized quantum length can be treated analogously. { {We note that the curve-decorated quantum surface obtained from the above procedure is measurable with respect to the two generalized quantum surfaces being welded,} thanks to the measurability for gluing forested line segments along with the uniqueness of the conformal welding for classical quantum surfaces.} {In our setting, the latter uniqueness follows from the conformal welding of classical quantum disks~\cite{AHS23,AHS21}; the general case follows from the conformal removability of $\SLE_\kappa$ curves for $\kappa<4$ as discussed in~\cite[Section 3.5]{DMS14}.} By induction, this definition extends to the welding of multiple generalized quantum surfaces, where we first specify some pairs of boundary arcs on the quantum surfaces, and then identify each pair of arcs according to the generalized quantum length.

 Now we state our result on the welding of generalized quantum disks.
 See Figure~\ref{fig:fdweld} for an illustration.

 \begin{theorem} Let $\gamma\in(\sqrt{2},2)$ and $\kappa= \frac{16}{\gamma^2}$.
 Let {$W_-,W_+>0$} and $\rho_\pm = \frac{4}{\gamma^2}(2-\gamma^2+W_\pm)$.
 Let $W = W_++W_-+2-\frac{\gamma^2}{2}$.
 Then for some constant $c\in(0,\infty)$,